Loser02/YOUTUBE-DATA-TRANSFER/README.md

 this is due to api quota limit. the code will fallback on any secondary json file from another project.

 ## future plans
-i am planning on getting a handful of api keys (30ish) which would allow anyone to use it without the hassle of having to make their own.
+i am planning on getting a handful verified of api keys (30ish) which would allow anyone to use it without the hassle of having to make their own.